 Enjoy the sunsets over Colvos Passage from this 5.5 acre park.
 Lisabuela is a well-located stopover for your transition between South and Mid-Sound.
 Knowledgeable boaters go from south to north in Colvos Passage, using the predominately northward flow to help their passage.

 Location: On the SW shore of Vashon Island to Colvos Passage.
 The park is 4.5 mi N of the S end of Vashon Island.
 The campsite is the grassy area at the N side of the park.
+Second site is nestled in the trees to the north of the parking lot.

 Hazards: Fast currents in Colvos Passage.
 Squirrelly water at the SW end of Vashon, including tide rips and eddies.